The Accommodation

 The Accommodation: The Politics of Race in an American City is a 1987 non-fiction book by Jim Schutze.
 It discusses how people of different racial groups interacted during the Civil rights movement.

 The book was initially published by Citadel Press of Secaucus, New Jersey, then re-released in 2021 by Deep Vellum Publishing.

 Schutze argued that because powerful white people in Dallas made deals with African-American leaders, "the accommodation" referred to in the title, Dallas did not get attention during the civil rights movement, and so social changes that happened in other cities did not happen in Dallas.

 Background

-Schutze, at the time of creating the book, worked for the The Dallas Times Herald by running a newspaper column.
+Schutze, at the time of creating the book, worked for The Dallas Times Herald by running a newspaper column.
 Schutze recalled that as he worked in Dallas, he felt a sense of distance from people even though powerful people in Dallas argued that Dallas had good racial relations.
 Schutze decided to research the racial history at the Dallas Public Library after hearing a speech by W. A. Criswell which, according to Schutze, subtly implied that communities should, in Schutze's words, "put the boot back on the neck" of the African-American community.